COSC3020/brute-force-sorting-ziyuWang6666/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## Runtime Analysis Answer
+1. The runtime complexity of permutationSort would be n! since the recurrence relative is n(n-1)(n-2)(n-3) in the permute function to get all permutations of an input list.
+The sub-functions of getSortedList and allEqual take small comparisons which could be ignored as constants.

+2. The best case input would be to find the first list as the sorted one in all permutations.
+So, the best case can be $O(1)$

+3. The worst-case input could be the sort one finds at the end of all permutations.
+So, the worst case can be $O(n!)$

+4. Without memory generating permutation might be incomplete since there were duplicate generations.
+To be more specific, without memory might generate a permutation that is identical to a previously generated one.
+Because it does not guarantee uniqueness, and it is impossible to track the previously generated permutation.
+The complexity of without memory generation of permutation is much more than n!.

+Systematically generation will output a special order and be more reliable and efficient.
+People can keep track of the previous generation.